Dar Al-Hijrah By-Laws

 Section X: Compensation

-area may be compensated for all travel and accommodation expenses while attending official business of the Board.
+Directors who are not residents of the Washington Metropolitan area may be compensated for all travel and accommodation expenses while attending official business of the Board.

 Section XI: Term of the Board of Directors